 Contract Provisions.
 The contract provisions listed in 2 CFR Part 200, Appendix II, or the equivalent applicable provision adopted by the awarding federal agency in 2 CFR Subtitle B, that are hereby incorporated into this Exhibit, are, to the extent applicable, obligations of Contractor, and Contractor shall also include these contract provisions in its contracts with non-Federal entities.

-FEMA.
-This Agreement is subject to the additional federal terms and conditions located at: https://www.oregon.gov/das/Procurement/Documents/COVIDFederalProvisions.pdf as may be applicable to this Agreement..

 EXHIBIT H

 REQUIRED SUBCONTRACT PROVISIONS